littleosbook/littleosbook/output.md

     }
 ~~~

-Next, the way that data should be sent must be configured.
+The way that data should be sent must be configured.
 This is also done
 via the line command port by sending a byte.
 The layout of the 8 bits looks
 like the following: